The Morning Ritual (Evolution in M/s)

 Movement

-As a slave, practicing self discipline (and maintaining my physical health) is key, and combining this with meditative practices is a bonus.
+As a slave, practicing self discipline is key, and combining this with meditative practices is a bonus.

 Waking Early